HydraMeshnet/developer-portal/glossary.md

 ## Persona

 An aspect of personal life a user wants to keep separated.
 Real life people might have multiple identities/roles depending on their life situations, such as "dating persona" and/or "dayjob persona".
-A persona is also an entity.
+Morpheus makes this separation explicit by allowing the user to create multiple personas, represented by separate DIDs (see [DID below](#did)).

 ## KeyId

 A key identifier deterministically derived from a public key, e.g. a Bitcoin address.
 The derivation process must be irreversible, so that the public key cannot be guessed from the key identifier.
-To achieve this, derivations usually apply hashing functions.
+To achieve this, derivations usually involve hashing functions.

 ## DID

 All entities can generate a **d**ecentralized **id**entifier, a DID.
 Starting from a private/public keypair owned by an entity, a related DID is derived as KeyId of the public key.
-By default, this originating public key is used to authenticate the DID, see [ DID document below](#Implicit-(Throw-Away)-DID-Document).
+By default, this originating public key is used to authenticate the controller of the DID, see [ DID document below](#Implicit-(Throw-Away)-DID-Document).

 The purpose of a DID is to reason about identity (in the mathematical sense of "being the same") over time, even when the keys used by an entity are replaced.
 It is decentralized so
   - each entity alone can create any number of owned DIDs.
   - there is no communication needed among entities to make sure each DID is unique.
-  - owners can prove that the DID belongs to them, without verifiers (see later) getting this capability.
+  - owners can prove that the DID belongs to them.
+  - different DIDs of the same entity by default seem unrelated to third parties.
   - you can replace the authenticating keys (see below) while retaining the DID itself.

-## Proof of DID Control
+## Proof of DID Control (Authentication and Authorization)

-To prove control over a DID, an entity has to prove control over a key-pair (private and public key) by signing a one-time object (e.g. a Signable Request or a Signable Statement).
+To prove control over a DID, an entity has to prove control over a certain key-pair (private and public key) by signing a one-time object (e.g. a Signable Request or a Signable Statement).
-We differentiate two types of such authentication:
-  - Knowing the public key, the verifier challenges the peer to sign with the related private key and verifies the signature.
-  - Knowing the DID (as a KeyId hash of a public key), the verifier challanges the peer to expose a public key on a private peer to peer channel and sign with its related private key.
-The signature is then validated and proper derivation of the DID from the exposed public key is also verified.

-The validation then happens by verifying the signature and then looking up the relevant DID document and making sure the key used has the correct rights.
+To verify the signature, the relevant public key needs to be exposed or extracted from the signature.
+Validation then happens by verifying the signature (authentication) and then resolving the DID in question to its DID document and making sure the key used is authorized to act on behalf on the DID in this process (has the correct rights, authorization).
+If the DID Document mentions  a KeyID instead of a public key, the public key used to validate the signature is hashed and compared.
 For example, impersonation and changing the access control rules are clearly separated as different rights.
 Defining all possible rights is out of scope for this document.

 ## Multicipher

-Security awareness requires to prepare for cryptographic algorithms getting weaker and becoming obsolete over time.
+Security awareness requires preparation for cryptographic algorithms becoming weaker and even obsolete over time.
 Replacing protocols hardwired into the code usually requires enormous efforts, see e.g. unsecure SHA1 in Git still unfixed for years.
-Instead, a good design must abstract away concrete algorightms through well-designed interfaces and allow easy replacement of actual algorithms.
+Instead, good design must abstract away concrete algorithms through well-designed interfaces and allow easy replacement.

 There are already good existing libraries for multiple concepts like hashing, base-encoding, serialization, etc. Unfortunately we've found no appropriate one for cryptography.
 Following the design principles above, we refer to such a generic cryptographic library as *multicipher*.
 The library requires self-describing data.